Love

 Can you truly look for love in order to find it?
 Most people you ask would say no.

 "I found love when I stopped looking for it," is what most happy people in love say.
-Quite a smug response, don't you think?
-Now, we know that this isn't really true.

-In 2015, sociological researcher and professor at the University of Houston, Brené Brown, found that vulnerability has a lot to do with finding love.
+In 2015, a sociological researcher and professor at the University of Houston, Brené Brown, found that vulnerability has a lot to do with finding love.
 Brown has spent at least 19 years studying courage, vulnerability, shame, and worthiness.

-In 2013, her Ted Talk, "The Power of Vulnerability," was in the top 10 of the most viewed Ted Talks in the world.
+In 2013, her TED talk, "The Power of Vulnerability," was in the top 10 of the most viewed Ted Talks in the world.

 "So very quickly — really about six weeks into this research — I ran into this unnamed thing that absolutely unraveled connection in a way that I didn't understand or had never seen.
 And so I pulled back out of the research and thought, I need to figure out what this is.
-And it turned out to be shame," explained Brown in a TED Talk.
+And it turned out to be a shame," explained Brown in the TED Talk.

 The good news is that everyone is able to get to this place, so the chances of you finding love are good.